 Center for Trauma and Resiliency Studies

-The Center for Trauma and Resiliency Studies (CTRS) at Divine Mercy University opened this fall, offering a training program through Green Cross Academy for Traumatology for students, faculty, alumni and interested community professionals targeted toward certifications as Mental Health First Responders in times of disaster and traumatic situations.
+The Center for Trauma and Resiliency Studies (CTRS) at Divine Mercy University opened in the fall of 2016, offering a training program through Green Cross Academy for Traumatology for students, faculty, alumni and interested community professionals.
+It is targeted toward certifications as Mental Health First Responders in times of disaster and traumatic situations.
 Dr. Benjamin Keyes, a faculty member of the School of Counseling at DMU, is leading the formation and development of the CTRS at Divine Mercy University.

 “The goal with CTRS is to examine potential resilience in affected populations and to strengthen skills with those professionals providing services to those in need of trauma intervention,” says Dr. Keyes.
 “We will be organizing a Mental Health Response Team capable of providing intervention for compassion fatigue, field trauma support, and clinical counseling to those affected by a disaster or traumatic event.”
 The Response Team is visioned as an ongoing program, welcoming new members every year as students and community participants complete trauma trainings and certification levels through the Green Cross Academy for Traumatology.
 Divine Mercy University is committed to providing the best education available in fields that are of particular relevance in the world today.